2019 D.C. United season: Late season

 With Durkin joining Canouse among the ranks of the injured, D.C. urgently needed mores midfield strength, along with a striker up top.
 In the end, D.C. made a flurry of moves at the transfer deadline, adding former Crew and Galaxy striker Ola Kamara and trading for long-time nemesis midfielder Felipe Martins and L.A.
 Galaxy winger Emmanuel Boateng.
 This all came on the heels of an announcement that Wayne Rooney would return to English football at the end of the MLS season.

 Due to an illness, Rooney wasn't fit to make the pitch for the Sunday night home match against Zlatan Ibrahimovic and L.A.
 Galaxy.
 Olsen also kept Lucho Acosta out of the starting lineup, which left a sell-out crowd expecting another thrashing by a more potent visiting club.
 Ibrahimovic would set a league record for most shots by a player in one game, but he was unable to convert any of the shots into goals.
 D.C. surprised everyone, thanks to the usual great goaltending by Hamid, a goal line clearance by Rodriguez, good central midfield play by Martins and Jara filling in for the team's usual starters, and goals by Arriola and Rodriguez, sandwiching the lone Galaxy score.
 The surprising win left United clinging to 3rd place in the standings.

 United needed an injection of coincidence, which seemed to come with Rooney's return to the lineup.
-On a trip to Vancouver, United enjoyed the better of possession and the number of chances, but the team failed to convert, whereas Vancouver Whitecaps did finish a chance in the 18th minute and held on for a 1–0 win.
+On a trip to Vancouver, United enjoyed the better of possession and the number of chances, but the team failed to convert, whereas Vancouver Whitecaps FC did finish a chance in the 18th minute and held on for a 1–0 win.
 A midweek rivalry match at home against New York Red Bulls didn't go much better.
 The visitors took the lead in the 6th minute after a defensive miscue.
 Then, Rooney was shown a red card for an off-the-ball incident as players jockeyed for position as D.C. defended a corner kick.
 United caught a break when a NYRB was shown a second yellow for a foul just before halftime.
 Ola Kamara notched his first goal in a D.C.
 United uniform with a stunning curler in the 55th minute and momentum seemed to be heading in the home side's direction.
 However, a very dubious penalty was called against D.C. just 3 minutes later (and no video review was ordered).
 The resulting successful spot kick was the difference in a crucial home loss against a team battling with D.C. for playoff position.
 Without Rooney in the lineup, D.C. lost its third straight match in a road match against Philadelphia Union.
 Once again, the Union simply ran D.C off the pitch, on the strength of 3 first-half goals.
 Acosta pulled one back in the second half, but the 3–1 loss left D.C. on the precipice of falling out of playoff position.